fireteam99/cral-cli/README.md

 ## Contributing

 This is an open source project so feel free to fork and/or contribute at anytime.
-This project users the fork and pull request workflow.
+This project uses the fork and pull request workflow.

 ## Versioning